Battle of Cape Palos (1758): First day

-The Soberano and Vencedor were kept at a distance from the Castillo Nuevo, taking advantage of the greater range and firepower of their guns to attack it.
-However, that prolonged the battle due to the low impact power of the bullets and the obtuse resistance of the Algerians.
-The Spaniards first used bullet charges and then shrapnel so as not to inflict more damage on the hull of the Castillo Nuevo and be able to capture it.
-At eleven o'clock at night, the Algerian ship was completely dismantled, and at twelve o'clock the Spaniards stopped the attack to rest.
-Finally, at one o'clock in the morning, he surrendered.
+Second day

+Finally, at one o'clock in the morning, Mahamud surrendered.
 At dawn, the Spaniards sent boats to evacuate the Algerian survivors from the ship, which was sinking inexorably due to the damage it received in battle.
 The Algerians had more than 100 killed in battle, 44 drowned and 306 prisoners; including Mahamud Rais and 3 officers.
 53 Christian slaves (Dutch, German and one Irish) were released.
 The Spanish casualties between the two ships were scarce: 2 killed, 11 wounded and some bruises.
 According to the Spanish historian Fernández Duro, the few Spanish casualties are due to the mishandling of the guns by the corsairs.

 On the other hand, Héctor had been chasing the Caravela until he reached the same coast of Barbary.
 From half past five in the afternoon he attacked her with his bow guns to stop her, while the frigate fled and responded to the attack.
 Soon the Algerian ship was dismantled and blocked against the coast, but at that time a squall of the NE appeared that forced the Spanish ship, with damage to the rigging, to separate from its opponent, without seeing it again.
 Héctor only had 1 wounded and some bruises.

 When the three Spanish ships met, they began the search for the Caravela.
 The search extended until 12 June, when they found a shipwreck near Alhucemas, assuming their loss.
 As for the prize ship that escaped, the Spaniards discovered by information of the liberated that it was a Hamburg ship with a rich cargo that had been captured by the Algerians before, being the reason why the Algerian warships were sacrificed.